[@]Manchester's Festivals

 Beware though, if you’re lucky enough to nab yourself a ticket then you’ll need a pair of wellies at the get-go.
 They’re by far the smartest choice of footwear if the weather turns.

-The other emerging festival, Summer in the City, takes place a the Castlefield Bowl.
-Despite only being in its early days the event has managed to bring in a number of esteemed bands, such as The Pixies and Manchester’s very own James.
+Sounds of the City takes place at the Castlefield Bowl, this event has managed to bring in a number of esteemed bands, such as The Pixies and Manchester’s very own James.

 Read about Manchester's Classical Music SceneManchester has a long established link with classical music and it's very own Royal Northern College of Music (RNCM) is a world class education centre.